-Figure 16 Solar flare (credit: NASA/SDO) A coronal loop begins in Figure 17 as a strong arching magnetic field between a leading and following sunspot.
+Figure 17 Solar flare (credit: NASA/SDO) A coronal loop begins in Figure 18 as a strong arching magnetic field between a leading and following sunspot.
 As discussed earlier, sunspot groups are inclined with the leading spot closer to the equator than the following spots.
-Differential rotation of the Sun's surface coupled with convection zone turbulence cause spots in a sunspot group to move relative to one an other, twisting the coronal loop illustrated in Figure 18 as it stretches out high into the corona.
+Differential rotation of the Sun's surface coupled with convection zone turbulence cause spots in a sunspot group to move relative to one another, twisting the coronal loop illustrated in Figure 19 as it stretches out high into the corona.
 Continued stretching and twisting cause out going and returning magnetic field lines to come in close proximity at a region of the loop know as the x - point, so named because of it shape.
-This is shown in Figure 19.
+This is shown in Figure 20.
 Tremendous magnetic forces build up at the x - point eventually causing the coronal loop to rupture at that point releasing enormous energy in a massive solar flare explosion.
-The out going and returning magnetic fields reconnect at the x - point (#1 in Figure 20) forming a smaller lower energy loop below the rupture - a process called magnetic reconnection.
-This smaller loop is rooted in the photosphere.
-A second loop forms above the rupture extending outward away from the Sun as illustrated in Figure 20.

-Figure 17 Emerging coronal loop (credit: UC Berkeley)
+Figure 18 Emerging coronal loop (credit: UC Berkeley)

-Figure 18 Coronal looping stretching out high into the corona (credit: UC Berkeley)
+Figure 19 Coronal looping stretching out high into the corona (credit: UC Berkeley)